m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

 with **minimal scrolling through data**.

  - How many times did Isabel Nguyen attend tutoring?
- - Which course did they receive the most tutoring sessions for?
+ - Which course did Isabel receive the most tutoring sessions for?
  - How many times did Fatima Al-Farsi attend tutoring?
- - Which course did they dedicate the least time to during their tutoring sessions?
+ - Which course did Fatima dedicate the least time to during their tutoring sessions?
  - Which Elena spent the most time at tutoring sessions?
  - What was the total time this Elena attended tutoring for?
  - Which course did the Elenas dedicate the most time to during their tutoring sessions?